 The Probiotic and Vitamin D I have combined in probiotic drops with Vitamin D3 – Reuterina with VitD.
 Though the doctor did say that the added D3 to the probiotic might not be enough and that I should still look into giving him a Vitamin D supplement.
 (So far, Clicks is the only store that sells these.)

 Sort of given up on the meal supplement, because Alex is not such a big fan of them.
-Though I did see that one of the pharmacies is selling the protein drinks given to people in hospitals that is tube fed.
+Though I did see that one of the pharmacies is selling the protein drinks given to people in hospitals that are tube-fed.
 Might give that a try.
-Have not yet try this.
+Have not yet tried this.

 Just because he has an issue with trying new foods and not really eating lots of fruit and vegetables, I have been giving him Solal’s 24-in-1 superfruit and veggies juice with probiotic.
-It contains: Blackcurrent, acai, goji berry, noni, mangosteen, cranberry, Pomella® pomegrante,grape seed extract, lycopene, bilberry, Biolut™ lutein, AstraREAL® astraxanthin, zeaxanthin, blueberry, citrus bioflavonoids, carrots, celery, red beets, spinach, lettuce, onion, parsley, rosemary and lactobacillus cultures.
+It contains Blackcurrent, acai, goji berry, noni, mangosteen, cranberry, Pomella® pomegranate, grape seed extract, lycopene, bilberry, Biolut™ lutein, AstraREAL® astraxanthin, zeaxanthin, blueberry, citrus bioflavonoids, carrots, celery, red beets, spinach, lettuce, onion, parsley, rosemary and lactobacillus cultures.
 It does have a soy allergy warning though.
 You can taste the rosemary the most.
 It is no longer available.

 (The Extention IQ did not do so well, more it refused to go down.
 The taste was horrible.
 And it was discontinued.
 So we have been trying the Feelgood Health Bright Spark and Focus Formula.
-His he is willing to take.
-It is also homeopathic.
+He is willing to take.
+It is also homoeopathic.
 It contains Scallcap – oohhh)

 Because of his high levels of Folic aid and B12, the doctor suggested a Methylation Genomic Test for MTHFR or Methylene tetrahydrofolate reductase.